nautechsystems/nautilus_trader/README.md

 There are two options for satisfying the dependency, either ensure `ccxtpro` is installed already.

-Or, allow [Poetry](https://python-poetry.org/) to install the dependency by adding your GitHub credentials for the private repository, run once:
+Or, allow [Poetry](https://python-poetry.org/) to install the package by adding your GitHub credentials for the private repository, just run once:

     poetry config http-basic.ccxtpro <username> <password>